New details emerge about shipwreck near Boonville - NewsBreak

 MEXICO, Mo.
 (KMIZ) A man suffered serious injuries after he crashed his truck Monday morning in Audrain County on Highway 54 west of Route HH.
 Bobby Norris, 46, was driven to University Hospital by ambulance after his 1999 Dodge Dakota ran off the left side of the road, hit an embankment and MoDOT sign, and overturned.
 Norris was ejected from the vehicle.

-With homecoming events happening at MU throughout the week, there will be temporary changes to the weekend Go COMO bus service.
-The homecoming parade starts at 9 a.m. on Saturday.
-The parade goes through Hitt Street, East Broadway and ends on South Fifth Street.
-With the parade starting in the morning, the regular Saturday bus routes will start at noon, according to a news release from the city of Columbia.
+COLUMBIA - Go COMO staff wants transit users to be aware of the temporary changes as Columbia welcomes visitors for MU's homecoming events Saturday.
+The homecoming parade will start at 9 a.m.
+Saturday.
+The parade route uses Hitt Street, East Broadway and finishes on South Fifth Street.
+Due to the parade, regular bus routes will have a delayed start, at noon, according to a press release.

 KYTV